whatsmate/whatsmate.github.io/_posts/2022-06-21-send-telegram-mp3-c-sharp-dot-net.md

 ---
 layout: post
-title: How to send an audio file to a Telegram user in C# (.NET)
+title: How to send an audio file to a Telegram user in C# using Visual Studio 2019
 subtitle: Using the WhatsMate Telegram Gateway REST API
 published: true
-last_modified_at: 2022-06-21T00:00:00+08:00
+last_modified_at: 2022-07-20T00:00:00+08:00
 ---

-This article shows you how to send an audio file (e.g. an MP3 file) to a registered Telegram user in Microsoft's .NET language: C#.
+This article shows you how to send an audio file (e.g. an MP3 file) to a registered Telegram user in Microsoft's .NET language: C# using Visual Studio 2019.

+If you are using Visual Studio 2022, please read [this tutorial](/2022-07-20-send-telegram-mp3-c-sharp-dot-net-vs2022/) instead.

-To send a Telegram message containing an audio file in C#, do this:
+To send a Telegram message containing an audio file in C# using Visual Studio 2019, do this:

 1. First, learn how to send a simple text message on the [official site](https://www.whatsmate.net/telegram-gateway-api.html).
 2. With the above knowledge, you can now download our [sample code](https://github.com/whatsmate/telegram-demos/archive/master.zip).